DIGEST - FIRST PART:

 As a result, the self-esteem of Israel was raised,

-and the perdeption of suffering became Accompanied by pride;
+and the perception of suffering became accompanied by pride;

 Love between God and Israel was stronger than death itself.